 For more information on 4th year modules see here.

-- Subjects: A total of 39 points with 19 points in three higher level subjects including Mathematics at Grade 7, with no score below 5
+Subjects A total of 19 points in three higher level subjects including grade 7 in Mathematics, with no score below 5.

 If your education has not been conducted in the English language, you will be expected to demonstrate evidence of an adequate level of English proficiency.

 The English language level for this programme is: Standard